Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Combined example: Full navigation

-Here's a complete example using both functions to build breadcrumbs and primary navigation:
+The following is a complete example that uses both functions to build breadcrumbs and primary navigation:

 import { GraphClient } from '@optimizely/cms-sdk';